felifluid/bachelorarbeit/thesis/chapters/background.typ

 This is done by applying a _toroidal_ magnetic field, meaning the field lines follow a circle the long way around the torus.
 It is created by the blue toroidal field coils.
 The current of the moving plasma itself creates a poloidal magnetic field as depicted by the green arrows.
-For the purpose of plasma stabilisation, a _poloidal_ external magnetic field is created by the outer poloidal field coils.
+For the purpose of plasma stabilization, a _poloidal_ external magnetic field is created by the outer poloidal field coils.
 Altogether this results in a magnetic field that twists helically around the torus as visualized as the black line.
 Inner poloidal field coils can then be used to generate electricity similar to a transformer circuit @samaniego2024topovis[p.11].